Edward William O'Rourke: Retirement and legacy

 On January 22, 1990, Pope John Paul II accepted O'Rourke's resignation as bishop of Peoria.
 A few months after his retirement, he founded Renaissance Stand, an organization designed to help the long-term unemployed obtain jobs and job training.

 Edward O'Rourke died in Peoria on September 29, 1999, at age 81.
 He is buried in the Bishop's Mausoleum at St. Mary's Cemetery in Peoria.

 Viewpoints

 Poverty

-O'Rourke was a strong supporter of self-help projects to aid the poor over handouts, and favored non-governmental over government aid because he believed that governmental aid could end with a change in the policy or in the party in power.
+O'Rourke was a strong supporter of self-help projects to aid the poor over handouts.
+He favored private aid over governmental aid because he believed it was too dependent on the political party in power.

 Rural life

 In 1960, O'Rourke declared, "We must not exchange the family farm system for a few 'general farms incorporated.'
 Such an exchange would be tragic for families on the land and for nations as a whole.
 In America we have an agriculture which is efficient, which is conducive to good family life, which is a bulwark of religion and democracy.
 Let us not exchange it for a type of agriculture which has failed in every place and every age in which it has been tried."In 1967, O'Rourke issued a critique of industrial agriculture, saying, "It neglects entirely the spiritual, social and cultural values of rural living.
 It means the uprooting of thousands of rural families...The spiritual, social and cultural values of the farm family and given priority in determining our agricultural priorities."